hologramber/hologramber.github.io/content/bytes/2016-08-01-tucker-davis-tools/index.md

 https://github.com/hologramber/tdt-extraction-gui

-Data extraction tools / GUI in MATLAB for wrangling neuro/electrophys data stored in TDT (TuckerDavis Technologies) tank format – OpenDeveloper must installed for this code to work.
+Data extraction tools / GUI in MATLAB for wrangling neuro/electrophys data stored in TDT (Tucker-Davis Technologies) tank format – OpenDeveloper must be installed for this code to work.

 - OpenDeveloper can be acquired from TDT: http://www.tdt.com/downloads.html
-- This works via ActiveX calls, they must be enabled on the operating system side
+- This works via ActiveX calls -- they must be enabled on the operating system side
 - Data extracted relative to a specific tank is useful for matching Epoch Data to recording data timestamps
 - Extracting from an empty store with no epoch trigger will fail (this is a bug)

 <a href="tdtextract1.png"><img class="image-center" alt="TDT Tank Extractor GUI" src="tdtextract1.png" /></a>

-## TuckerDavis Cable Integrity Tester
+## Tucker-Davis Cable Integrity Tester

 https://github.com/hologramber/tuckerdavis-cable-tester